 More information and guidance is available in these government publications:

 Definitions: The 'receiving parent' is the parent with main day-to-day care of the child.
 The 'paying parent' is the parent without the day-to-day care of the child.

-The Child Maintenance Service introduced these extra fees and charges from June 2014:
+If you are using the Child Maintenance Service there will be extra fees and charges introduced from June 2014: